gdiepen/docker-convenience-scripts/README.md

 The purpose for this script is that I can easily create a clone of an existing docker data with a new name.
-This will allow me to create a duplicate of an existing data volume I use in the production environment of my blog for example and take that duplicate to my development version to ensure I have the latest production data also at development
+This will allow me to create a duplicate of an existing data volume I use in the production environment of my blog for example and take that duplicate to my development version to ensure I have the latest production data also at development.

+You can find more details in my blog post [Cloning Docker Data Volumes](https://www.guidodiepen.nl/2016/05/cloning-docker-data-volumes/)

 ## docker_get_data_volume_info.sh